Priyanka157/Projects/Data Cleaning and Analysis using Excel/README.md

 # 📊 Data cleaning and analysis in Excel

-Project demonstrating cleaning, sorting and analyzing fleet inventory data. ed and cleaned.
+Project demonstrating cleaning, sorting and analyzing fleet inventory data.

 ---